 Try to find space in your day to have no agenda, whether it’s as a family to just play, or as an individual to create with no pressure for any specific outcome or result.
 Like anything, if you have the intention to rest and recuperate, as opposed to just mindlessly watching anything on TV, then that’s a great place to start.

 Once we start to prioritise resting and time to ourselves it’s amazing how it impacts the rest of our week in terms of mood, energy, focus and the ability to be present.

 Are you someone who craves time alone?
 Would love to hear your favourite ways to rest and relax.

 If you think you could do with some tips on how to slow down and find space for ‘me time’, then why not sign up to receive your own copy of my free E-book ‘The Slow Living Retreat‘ 7 days to slow down and reconnect back to yourself.
-You can sign up here, or click the button in the sidebar.
 I am currently busy writing and putting it all together for you and there will be more details to follow.